SALEH-SHERIF/CompanyManagment/README.md

 # 🏢 CompanyManagment

 A complete **ASP.NET Core Web API** project for managing employees and departments within a company.
-This system allows secure authentication using **JWT**, full CRUD operations, and role-based access control.
+This system allows secure authentication using **JWT**, full CRUD operations.

 ---